tz-dev/Praxeological-Meta-Structure-Theory/Praxeological Meta-Structure Theory.md

 The paper thus establishes a new structural foundation upon which concrete action models, developmental theories, and artificial agent architectures can be built.

+We refer to this operator system as the Praxeological Meta-Structure (PMS) theory and, where appropriate, as the PMS model when highlighting its formal, implementable character.

 ## 1.4 Scope and Delimitation

 This work is intentionally **non-physical**, **non-metaphysical**, and **non-psychological**.